Andrew-71/Tardim-In-Control/README.md

 All the methods can be found in the [API documentation](https:/google.com), and there are some examples in the [examples folder](examples)

 ### Example usecases
-* Monitor to display fuel levels, current location, and other information on a screen in a nice way.
+* Monitor fuel levels, current location, and other information on a screen in a nice way.
 * Way to remotely summon your TARDIM to you, or to a specific location.
 (Using chunkloaders)
 * Refined control of your TARDIM, such as saving and loading locations, or setting a destination in a GUI.
 * Visual effects that activate during flight.

 The possibilities are endless, the only limit is your imagination!
 (And coding skills)

+### FAQ

+Is this for Fabric or Forge?
+: As a Fabric player who recognises Forge's large playerbase, I intend to support both major modloaders.
+However a version for one of them could be released a bit later than the other one's.

+Can I use this in my modpack?
+: Sure, as long as you credit me and link to this page.

+Will there be a 1.19.3 version and beyond?
+: Yes, I will try my best to update to later versions as soon as ComputerCraft: Tweaked and TARDIM receive stable versions for them.

+Will you support earlier versions?
+: I am not very familiar with those and therefore cannot make versions for before 1.19, however if there will be a lot of people asking for it I could try sometime in the future.
+But no gurantees.